ashvardanian/StringZilla/README.md

 ## Quick Start: Rust 🦀

-StringZilla is available as a Rust crate.
+StringZilla is available as a Rust crate, with documentation available on [docs.rs/stringzilla](https://docs.rs/stringzilla).
 Some of the interfaces will look familiar to the users of the `memchr` crate.

 ```rust